pdmice/flexpath-final-project/README.md

 VITE_API_KEY=RANDOM_KEY_STRING
 ```

+## .env and test:

+Unfortunately it seems that vite's import.meta.env.VITE_API_KEY is not supported or easily integrated with jest.
+The searchLocation components relies on this to hit the geocoding api, so in order to test it I mock the geocoding fetch and
+comment out the import in LocationSearch.jsx just provide a dummy variable.
+Comment/Uncomment the correct one to run tests or the app.

 ## Possibly modify create-database.sql

 GPS coordinates are saved as a POINT data type in the database.
 It seems that whether the ordering is LAT,LON or